VCC Library subscribes to over 50 online databases, including access to journals, magazines, newspapers, streaming videos, and eBooks.

 To learn more about available streaming services please look at our guide.

 If you want to share a video with your students you can provide a link or embed the videos.

 Here is what it looks like on Films On Demand:

-If your course involves some type of research assignment, you can integrate research help in your Moodle course via AskAway by adding the following code either as a widget or straight html code:
+If your course involves research, integrate our AskAway chat to your Moodle course by adding the following code either as a widget or straight html code:

 <!-- Place this div in your web page where you want your chat widget to appear. -->

 <!-- Place this script as near to the end of your BODY as possible. -->

 x.src = (document.location.protocol === "https:" ? "https://" : "http://") + "ca.libraryh3lp.com/js/libraryh3lp.js?816";